SahilK-027/FYLE-MTS1-Journey-2024/README.md

 - Worked on email development (templates and testing).

 ## 🔹 Migrate vendors/all to platform/v1/<role>/merchants (25th Aug 2025) (Initiative 11)
-This was the time to again migrate a few APIs:
+This was the time to migrate a few APIs again:

 Key Contributions:
 - Migrated vendors API from /vendors/all to /platform/v1/<role>/merchants; preserved autocomplete and added a fallback for missing category.